Sex Therapy

 Sex therapy is talk therapy.
 Nothing physical happens in session and nothing is required of you that feels unsafe or uncomfortable.

-What does happen is that we talk – openly, directly, and without the shame or avoidance that usually surrounds these conversations.
+We talk openly, directly, and without the shame or avoidance that usually surrounds these conversations.
 Many people tell me it’s the first time they’ve spoken honestly about their sexual experience with anyone.

-Beyond the conversation itself, I often suggest structured exercises to do outside of session – not homework in the graded sense, but guided experiences designed to help you reconnect with your body, rebuild intimacy gradually, or practice something we’ve been working on together.
-This might look like structured touch exercises that take the pressure of performance off entirely, specific ways of communicating with a partner about desire and boundaries, or simply paying attention to what conditions help you feel more open and available.
-These aren’t things you’re left alone to figure out – we debrief them together and adjust as we go.
+Beyond the conversation itself, I often suggest structured exercises to do outside of session – guided experiences designed to help you reconnect with your body, rebuild intimacy gradually, or practice something we’ve been working on together.

 I often think about sexuality like a menu.
 When relationships are new we tend to explore widely – trying things, staying curious, discovering what we like.
 Over time most couples narrow that menu down to a handful of familiar options.
 Then bodies change, life gets complicated, and even those options start to feel harder to reach.
 Part of the work is asking: what’s on your menu now?
 What could be?
 What have you never brought up because you didn’t know how?